saurabh915/saurabh915/README.md

 - ![Certification Image](certification.png) [Certification 1]: [Issuing Authority].

 ## Blog and Portfolio
-You can explore more of my work on my  Portfolio Website([Link to GitHub Repo](https://saurabhpatilportfolio.netlify.app/)):
+You can explore more of my work on my  Portfolio Website([Link to Portfolio](https://saurabhpatilportfolio.netlify.app/)):

 ## Interests